-Tow-behind air compressors took the world by storm a few decades ago when they met a simple need: available compressed air, wherever you want it.
+Tow-behind air compressors took the world by storm after World War II when they met a simple need: available compressed air, wherever you want it.
 Tow-behind air compressors gained their initial popularity in the mining industry, powering rock drills, before they were adapted for other industries in the following decades.

-But once the novelty of tow-behind air compressors wore off, their limitations became apparent.
-Manufacturers began to look at innovative ways to solve these problems and, in the 1980’s, companies began to invent new air compressors that would revolutionize mobile air once again.
+But air technology evolved rapidly, and the limitations of tow-behind air compressors eventually became apparent.
+Manufacturers began to look at innovative ways to solve these problems, and, in the 1980s, companies began to invent new air compressors that would revolutionize mobile air once again.

-Today, workers who need compressed air have a medley of compressor options, many of which make more sense than a tow-behind.
-Let’s talk about 9 reasons you may want to ditch your tow-behind air compressor:
+Today, workers who need compressed air have a medley of mobile compressor options, many of which make more sense than a tow-behind compressor.
+Let’s talk about nine compelling reasons you may want to ditch your tow-behind air compressor:

 If you have a tow-behind air compressor, chances are you’ve become a bit of a pro at dragging your trailer through busy freeways, reversing without jack-knifing, and circling job site lots until you find a suitable parking spot.
-This might even seem normal to you.
+Chaotic driving situations might even seem normal to you.
 But there’s a better way!

-When you ditch your tow-behind air compressor and switch to a vehicle mounted air compressor instead, you’ll feel liberated.
+You’ll feel liberated when you ditch your tow-behind air compressor and switch to a vehicle-mounted air compressor instead..
 You’ll suddenly have more freedom!
 Driving, reversing, and parking all become second nature again, and you won’t be restricted by your trailer’s capabilities or driving expertise.

-If you’re a business owner, you’ll have peace of mind knowing your staff aren’t trying to negotiate your expensive equipment in heavy traffic, park in precarious situations, or backup in environments where space can be highly limited.
+If you’re a business owner, you’ll have peace of mind knowing your staff aren’t trying to negotiate expensive equipment in heavy traffic, park in precarious situations, or backup in cramped environments with limited space.

 Speaking of which…

-Dropping your tow-behind can also improve your access to important job sites, as tow-behind compressors are clunky and can limit your work opportunities.
-A lot of mobile service work is in remote or off-road areas, requiring vehicles that can navigate the challenging terrain.
-Trailers don’t tend to do well in tricky environments, requiring additional time and care to get to the work site—if accessible at all.
+Dropping your tow-behind can also improve access to essential job sites, as tow-behind compressors are clunky and limit your work opportunities.
+Much mobile service work is in remote or off-road areas, requiring vehicles to navigate the challenging terrain.
+Trailers don’t do well in tricky environments, requiring additional time and care to get to the work site – if accessible at all.

-In some cases, business owners send out an extra vehicle and driver just to get all the right equipment in one spot.
-In others, favorite pieces of equipment are left behind or require extra trips to retrieve.
-When you mount your air compressor to the truck itself, you free up your hitch and improve your productivity.
+In some cases, business owners send out an extra vehicle and driver to get all the right equipment in one spot.
+In others, favorite pieces of equipment are left behind or require additional trips to retrieve.
+When you mount your air compressor to the truck instead, you free up your hitch and improve your productivity.

-One fantastic example of this improved productivity is with asphalt crack sealing, where cracks need to be blown out before they can be sealed.
-A truck-mounted air compressor can be used to blow the dirt out of the cracks, as the hitch pulls the asphalt applicator immediately behind.
+One fantastic example of this improved productivity is asphalt crack sealing, where debris is blown out of cracks before the cracks are sealed.
+A truck-mounted air compressor can blow the dirt out of the cracks as the hitch pulls the asphalt applicator immediately behind.

-Imagine this: you’ve just arrived at your next job only to realize it needs the air compressor you left behind.
+Imagine this: you’ve just arrived at your next job, suddenly realizing it needs the air compressor you left behind.
 What a hassle!
-With a tow-behind air compressor, you must actively plan every trip with your tow-behind compressor, and decide whether it’s worth bringing along.
-What a hassle!
+With a tow-behind air compressor, you must actively plan every trip with your tow-behind compressor and decide whether it’s worth bringing along.

 Alternative mobile air compressor systems have the compressor mounted to the truck itself, which means it goes everywhere the truck goes.
-If you need air, it’s there.
-You’ll never have to experience the frustration of needing the air compressor that’s halfway across town.
+If you need air, it’s there, and you’ll never have to experience the frustration of needing the air compressor that’s halfway across town.

-You probably already know that there’s more than just physical baggage with a tow-behind, and they carry the need for extra safety precautions everywhere they go.
-The hitch, taillights, and tires all need to be checked frequently and, if any of these parts are failing, you’re not going anywhere until they’re fixed.
+You probably already know that there’s more than just physical baggage with a tow-behind, as they carry the need for extra safety precautions everywhere they go.
+The hitch, taillights, and tires all need frequent checks and, if any of these parts fail, you’re not going anywhere.

 And let’s not forget about thieves.
-Tow-behind compressors are often targeted by thieves because the units can be stolen in just a few minutes.
-By contrast, compressors that are mounted directly to a vehicle are significantly harder to take, while UNDERHOOD air compressor systems are practically impossible to steal.
+Thieves often target tow-behind compressors because the units can be stolen in just a few minutes.
+By contrast, compressors mounted directly to a vehicle are significantly harder to take, while UNDERHOOD™ air compressor systems are practically impossible to steal.

 Many safety concerns are instantly eliminated when you stop towing your air and upgrade to a mounted air compressor.
 Your compressor becomes a part of your truck or van, requiring fewer checks and precautions, and driving becomes safer.

-Tow-behind air compressors require their own engine, in addition to the engine that’s included in the vehicle that’s doing the towing.
-That means two engines need to be maintained for every tow-behind compressor: one for the compressor and one for the truck.
-This maintenance takes up valuable time and money that could be used elsewhere.
+Tow-behind air compressors require their own engine to serve as a power source.
+That means two engines need maintenance for every tow-behind compressor: one for the compressor and one for the truck.
+This maintenance takes up valuable time and money.

-While some mobile air compressors require their own engine, many don’t.
-Recent air compressor innovation has been highly focused on utilizing existing energy sources to power mobile air compressors.
+While some mobile air compressors require a separate engine, many don’t.
+Modern air compressor innovation has focused on utilizing existing energy sources to power mobile air compressors.
 For example, gas and diesel vehicle engines, transmissions, and PTOs that run hydraulics can all be used to power an air compressor.

 Time is money.
-The faster you finish your work, the more time you have to wrap up your “to do” list, take on more jobs, or even just enjoy an extra long break or two.
-Tow-behind compressors take time to properly position, set up and use.
+The faster you finish your work, the more time you have to wrap up your “to do” list, take on more jobs, or even enjoy an extra-long break or two.
+Tow-behind compressors take time to position, set up, and use properly.

-When you upgrade a tow-behind to an UNDERHOOD, underdeck or abovedeck mobile compressor, you’ll be amazed at how quick and easy it is to get a job done.
-In some cases, the prep is as fast as flipping the “on” switch and grabbing the tool, while the job itself can be just as quick.
+When you upgrade a tow-behind to an UNDERHOOD™, underdeck, or abovedeck mobile compressor, you’ll be amazed at how quick and easy it is to get a job done.
+Sometimes, the prep is as fast as flipping the “on” switch and grabbing the tool, while the job itself can be just as quick.

 If you’d like more time in your day (and who wouldn’t), it might be time to give your tow-behind the boot.

 Tow-behind air compressors are beasts.
-They’re notorious for being overweight monsters and they got that reputation for a reason… The Atlas Copco XAS 110 is a relatively small tow-behind compressor that can produce 110 CFM and weighs in at 1100 lbs.
-By contrast, the VMAC UNDERHOOD 150 air compressor provides similar air power and weighs about 200 lbs.
+They’re notorious for being overweight monsters, and they got that reputation for a reason.
+The Atlas Copco XAS 110 is a relatively small tow-behind compressor that can produce 110 CFM and weighs in around 1650 lb.
+By contrast, the UNDERHOOD™ 150 air compressor provides similar airpower and only weighs 200 lb.
 That’s a huge difference!
-Choosing a lightweight air compressor means you’ll be able to add more tools and equipment to your truck, carry more materials, or take advantage of better fuel economy.
+Choosing a lightweight air compressor means you can add more tools and equipment to your truck, carry more materials, and take advantage of better fuel economy.

-One of the best reasons to ditch a tow-behind air compressor is because there are much better options out there!
+One of the best reasons to ditch a tow-behind air compressor is that better options exist!
 Tow-behinds have the luxury of being overweight space-hogs, while other compressor styles have continually adapted to market demands with fresh innovations.
-For example, vehicle-mounted compressors can deliver more than enough air for light to medium duty applications, and do so in a system that’s significantly smaller, lighter and more compact than a tow-behind.
+For example, vehicle-mounted compressors can deliver more than enough air for light to medium-duty applications in a significantly smaller, lighter, and more compact system than a tow-behind compressor.

-With modern compressor technology, you can enjoy all the benefits of having mobile air, while also freeing up cargo space, reducing gross vehicle weight, and working more efficiently.
-These benefits are why you’ll see onboard air compressors mounted to the vehicles of hard-working people like construction workers, military personnel, public works and utility workers, and fleet managers.
+With modern compressor technology, you can enjoy all the benefits of mobile air while freeing up cargo space, reducing gross vehicle weight, and working more efficiently.
+These benefits are why you’ll see onboard air compressors mounted to the vehicles of hard-working operators.

 - Need mobile air regularly